its-miroma/fow/how-to/install/vanilla.md

 7. If you can see `Fabulously Optimized` in the bottom-right corner, you're done!

 {% hint style="warning" %}
-If the installation with the installer fails, you should install FO manually.
+If the installation with the installer fails, or you want a version older than `5.10.3`, you should install FO manually.

 Please report any issues you encounter on [GitHub](https://github.com/Fabulously-Optimized/installer/issues) or on [Discord](https://download.fo/discord).
 {% endhint %}